gibiai/Customer_Churn_Analysis_Retention_Strategy-Subscription_Business_2025/README.md

 An end-to-end SaaS churn analytics project: it integrates five relational tables, engineers behavioral features, predicts churn risk, estimates customer lifetime value, and turns the results into a retention-targeting strategy and an interactive Power BI dashboard.

-The focus is the **full analytical cycle** — from messy multi-table data to a business-ready retention framework — rather than a single high-accuracy model.
+The focus is the **full analytical cycle** — from messy multi-table data to a business-ready retention framework, rather than a single high-accuracy model.

 ---